iiiusky/tail/README.md

 # Go package for tail-ing files

+> The original https://github.com/hpcloud/tail does not seem to be maintained, I fork to maintain part of the code

-This package is a fork of https://github.com/hpcloud which does not appear to be actively maintained.
+This package is a fork of https://github.com/iiiusky which does not appear to be actively maintained.

 A Go package striving to emulate the features of the BSD `tail` program.